Elm Seed Bugs Invade Inside And Outside Riverton Homes

 June 15, 2022 - Stink Bugs

 Chances are you’ve come across an elm seed bug a time or two, even if you didn’t know exactly what it was.
 And just as their moniker suggests, they primarily feed on elm seeds.
-But unlike bed bugs that can bite you while you’re sleeping or mosquitoes that can potentially carry harmful diseases, the good news is that elm seed bugs are completely harmless to both humans and animals — except for one thing.
+But unlike bed bugs that can bite you while you’re sleeping or mosquitoes that can potentially carry harmful diseases, the good news is that elm seed bugs in your Sandy, UT home are completely harmless to both humans and animals — except for one thing.
 They emit an unpleasantly pungent odor when either scared, crushed, smashed, or squished.

 Tanner Pest Control provides pest control in Riverton and has got you covered with all pests from the common to the obscure.
 Therefore, in case you didn’t know that much about this particular nuisance pest, read further to discover more about the characteristics of the elm seed bug and why your aim should be to get rid of them quickly, harmless or not.

 Elm seed bugs are around 1/3 of an inch in length with a color combination of a dark chocolate brown with rusty-red highlights and a black head and antennae.
 However, their underbelly is mostly orange, and their bodies are completely covered in short hairs.
 Narrow white bands stretch along the perimeters of their abdomen.
 The mature elm seed bugs fold their wings backward in an x-pattern, which is a feature that differentiates them from their doppelgänger, the beetle, that instead, folds their wings over the back in a straight line.

 When Elm Seed Bugs Come Inside